 Standard Levels of Clinical Care and Addiction Treatment

 The standard levels of clinical care and addiction treatment are listed below.
-If you are unsure what level of care best suits your personal needs, please feel free to reach out to Agape Treatment Center at any point in time for more information.
+If you are unsure what level of care best suits your personal needs, please feel free to contact Agape Treatment Center for more information.

-- Medical detox – When it comes to drug abuse and alcoholism, medically monitored detox is always a necessary first step on the road to recovery.
+- Medical detox – When it comes to drug abuse and alcoholism, medically monitored detox is always a necessary first step toward recovery.
 This level of care works towards physical stabilization and allows clients to undergo a safe drug or alcohol withdrawal in a closely monitored and highly structured environment.
 Once the withdrawal process is complete, the individual moves on to the next appropriate level of care.

-- Inpatient rehab – This level of care is always recommended, and generally lasts for between one and three months depending on the severity of the substance abuse disorder.
-In inpatient rehab, clients undergo intensive therapy from morning to night, and they all reside together in a residential treatment facility.
+- Inpatient rehab – This level of care is always recommended and generally lasts between one and three months, depending on the severity of the substance abuse disorder.
+In inpatient rehab, clients undergo intensive therapy from morning to night and reside together in a residential treatment facility.

-- Intensive outpatient treatment – This level of care is stuff down from inpatient rehab and allows clients to return home after a long day of intensive therapeutic intervention.
+- Intensive outpatient treatment – This level of care is a step down from inpatient rehab.
+Outpatient allows clients to return home after a long day of intensive therapeutic intervention.
 This level of treatment is ideal for men and women who might be suffering from a mild substance abuse disorder and have no underlying mental health conditions.
 It is also recommended that intensive outpatient treatment (or IOP) is completed once medical detox and inpatient treatment have come to a close as part of a comprehensive plan for continuing care.

 - Outpatient treatment – This level of care allows for more flexibility and personal freedom than one might find in an IOP program.
-Outpatient Treatment sessions tend to meet between three and four days a week and generally last for several hours every day.
+Outpatient Treatment sessions tend to meet between three and four days a week and generally last several hours daily.
 They focus on individual and group therapy, relapse prevention training, and 12-step program education and inclusion.

 What Does Outpatient Dual Diagnosis Treatment Look Like?

 If a substance abuse disorder is mild to moderate, and if a mental illness has been previously diagnosed and treated, then an outpatient dual diagnosis treatment program is very effective.
 For example, say an individual has been diagnosed with depression and is currently on an antidepressant medication.
 Say this individual began abusing alcohol roughly a month ago after undergoing an especially messy divorce.
-Rather than enter into a long-term rehab program, he or she might benefit from a combination of outpatient treatment and individual therapy, as well as continued sessions with a psychiatrist.
-To learn more about potential treatment options, feel free to reach out to us today.
+Rather than enter into a long-term rehab program, he or she might benefit from a combination of outpatient treatment, individual therapy, and continued sessions with a psychiatrist.
+Feel free to reach out to us today to learn more about potential treatment options.

 Agape Treatment Center and Dual Diagnosis Recovery

-At Agape Treatment Center we offer a comprehensive program of dual diagnosis recovery for men and women who are suffering from substance abuse and mental illness.
+At Agape Treatment Center, we offer a comprehensive dual diagnosis recovery program.
+Our program is designed for men and women suffering from substance abuse and mental illness.
 To learn more about our dual diagnosis program, reach out to us at any point in time.